acm-uiuc/til/_til/unix/ssh-with-a-specific-key.md

+---
-# SSH With A Specific Key
+title: SSH With A Specific Key
+category: unix
+---

 When you SSH into another machine using public key authentication, the key pair from either `~/.ssh/id_dsa`, `~/.ssh/id_ecdsa`, or `~/.ssh/id_rsa`